Brief History of Japanese Candlestick Patterns

 A candlestick enacts the battle between Bulls (Buyers) and Bears (sellers) during the time frame of the candlestick.
 Each side is waging a mini tug-of-war within the candlestick to via for control, and the bodies and shadows of the candlestick give evidence of the struggle for power.
 The bottom (intra-session low) of the candlestick represents the Bears in control, and the top (inter-session high) represents the Bulls in control.
 The closer the close is to the high, the closer the Bulls are to winning the engagement, and the closer the close is to the low, the closer the Bears are to winning.

-There are many variations of this struggle and I will narrow it down to 6 variations:
+There are many variations of this struggle and we will narrow it down to 6 variations:

 |Bullish||Long white candlesticks indicate that the Bulls controlled the Bar for the most of the battle.|